ratwolfzero/hopalong_python/README.md

 \end{cases}
 $$

-This adjustment alters the behavior of certain parameter sets, resulting in intricate patterns instead of periodic orbits or fixed point( (0, 0) with a = 0), which is the case when using the standard signum function.
+This adjustment alters the behavior of certain parameter sets, often leading to intricate, fractal-like patterns instead of periodic or fixed-point dynamics

+Periodic Orbits Defined:
-Periodic orbits are trajectories in which the system returns to the same state after a fixed number of iterations.
+Periodic orbits are trajectories in which the system revisits the same state after a fixed number of iterations.

-For example, the following parameter combinations may yield complex patterns:
+Example Parameters Yielding Intricate Patterns:

-- a = 1, b = 2, c = 3 or
+- *a = 1, b = 2, c = 3* or

-- a = 0, b = 1, c = 1 or
+- *a = 0, b = 1, c = 1* or

-- a = 1, b =1, c = 1
+- *a = 1, b =1, c = 1*

 ### Special Constellations and Edge Cases of the Attractor